The Celebrations of John Ruskin About to Kick Off

 The Importance of John Ruskin’s Activity

 The most prolific thinker of the times, John Ruskin was born on February 8, 1819 and was raised in a middle-class family which nurtured his love for authors such as Byron, Shakespeare, and Walter Scott.
 Ruskin was also very much influenced by the family travels occurring during his childhood, and was therefore often exposed to art, especially architecture and painting, as well as to the beauty of the English landscapes.
-Of special mention are places such as the Alps and the city of Venice, as both locations inspired him very much.
+Of special mention are places such as the Alps and the city of Venice, locations which inspired him very much.
 During those tours, Ruskin used to capture the sites, so his early notebooks and sketchbooks are full of visually appealing and technically perfected drawings of landscapes, buildings, and maps.

 Shortly after enrolling the University of Oxford in 1836, Ruskin started writing, although he wasn’t very much inspired by that environment.
 As time passed by, his style became more and more complex and versatile regardless of the genre, and he used much plainer language to communicate his standpoints to a wider audience.

-Important Writings, Lectures and Social Critique
+Important Writings, Lectures and Social Critique by Ruskin

 Ruskin’s work was first published in 1829, and it was a poem called On Skiddaw and Derwent Water.
 A couple of years later, Magazine of Natural History published his three short articles that manifested his need to be a close scientific observer of nature.
 In the period between 1837 and 1838, London’s Architectural Magazine issued Ruskin’s The Poetry of Architecture, while a year later his essay Remarks on the Present State of Meteorological Science was published in Transactions of the Meteorological Society.